-On the other hand, if you can spare the amenities, you can save yourself some serious coin, by just purchasing the container and then making a couple upgrades on your own (such as interior insulation).
+On the other hand, if you can spare the amenities, you can save yourself some serious coin, by just purchasing the shipping container and then making a couple upgrades on your own (such as interior insulation).

-As sort of a middle ground between bare bones and fully loaded, a third option is to hire an architect/contractor who can help you flesh out your shipping container to the level of customization and amenities that you want.
+If you don’t want to As sort of a middle ground between bare bones and fully loaded, a third option is to hire an architect/contractor who can help you flesh out your shipping container to the level of customization and amenities that you want.

 I am by no means an expert on the subject yet.
 But my curiosity is definitely peaked.
 After doing some digging around online and receiving those quotes from Global Portable Homes, several questions came to mind:

 - How are these shelters connected with outside services (telephone, internet, sewage and wastewater)?
 Since the website boasts that your shelter can have all these amenities, I’m wondering how it happens.
 The whole idea is to have the shelter out of harm’s way, not right next door to your 3 bedroom, 2 bathroom house on your cul-de-sac (I emailed Global Portable Homes another time, but am still yet to hear back).

 - What legal red tape is there to putting one of these on a piece of property (not that I always dot every “I” and cross every “T”, but it doesn’t hurt to know)?

 - Is there a permitting process for these things to be built?

 - What are the best sites for your shipping container shelter?

 - What is the best way to transport them to your site?